 One fact yet sad is the lack of development—these are not well-signposted trekking trails but instead the existing networks of primordial trade routes and pilgrimage trails that have/had been boundlessly walked by locals for centuries.
 Not one brand new trail was appeared or established.

 To perceive the context of the Great Himalaya Trail, we need to know the fact that Nepal had formally inaugurated its open door for foreigners in 1950 for the first time in history.
 Early hiking trailblazers, mostly from western countries, eagerly flew to Kathmandu for the opportunity to embark on a journey and face off against the world’s monumental mountains.
 In 1953, the top of the world, Mt.
 Everest was scrambled by Sir Edmund Hilary and Tenzing Norgay Sherpa.

 Everything in Nepal was divergent back then—Hillary’s massive group spent a treacherous month hiking from Kathmandu through the forests and coped just to reach the Solu-Khumbu Region and Everest Base Camp.

-No matter how you are planning to kick-off your GHT trip, you can book section wise.
+No matter how you are planning to kick off your GHT trip, you can book section-wise.
 Whether you want to hike in full swing or you walk the portioned length of the Great Himalaya Trail, it can be done easily with Himalayan Ecological Trekking.
-GHT represents the toughest shift in how we think about the trekking scene of Nepal since the concept was burst into flames here in the 1960s.
+GHT represents the toughest shift in how we think about the trekking scene of Nepal since the concept burst into flames here in the 1960s.

-If you have read up to here, you deserve to know this.
+If you have read up here, you deserve to know this.